WileyCorning/UW-CS782-vscode-demo/README.md

 1. Install `vsce` by running `npm install -g vsce`
 2. Run `vsce package` in an extension's top-level directory to produce the `.vsix` file.
 3. Run `code --install-extension myextension.vsix` to install an extension from a `.vsix` file.
 Replace `myextension.vsix` with the appropriate filename.
 4. Alternatively, run an extension directly in the Extension Development Host by pressing `F5` when editing an extension's source.
+May need to run steps 1 and 2 beforehand if this does not work.

 ### Run specific attacks
 **Docker attack**